Donate your unwanted books, furniture, and other materials before you move out this spring!

-From Monday, May 9- Wednesday, May 25, the Freecycle Donation Station bin will be set up in the Gutman Lobby by the stairs.
+From Monday, May 8- Wednesday, May 24, the Freecycle Donation Station bin will be set up in the Gutman Vestibule.
 Donate your unwanted books, office supplies, and other small materials before you pack up for the summer!
 No furniture please—contact Harvard Recycling and Surplus Services to inquire into donating furniture.

 Harvard Law School